-Ghost is an Open Source application created and dedicated for blogging.
+Ghost is an Open Source application created and dedicated to blogging.
 It allows us to write and publish our own blog, giving you the tools to make it easy and even fun to do.
 It is simple, elegant, and designed so that we can spend less time making our blog work and more time blogging.

-In this tutorial we are assuming that we have already installed and configured ghost on our Ubuntu 12.04 server and we will be focusing on using ghost customization like setting up our own theme or other settings specific for our instance only.
+In this tutorial, we are assuming that we have already installed and configured ghost on our Ubuntu 12.04 server and we will be focusing on using ghost customization like setting up our own theme or other settings specific for our instance only.

 In order to choose our theme, we should visit the official Ghost website where themes and lots of other stuff can be found.
 We will choose on the free themes, named